 7. Schwab Small-Cap Equity Fund

-• Morningstar Portfolio Risk Score: 83 (Very Aggressive)
+- Morningstar Portfolio Risk Score: 89 (Very aggressive)

 As I mentioned before, actively managed funds will almost always have significantly higher turnover than passive index funds, meaning they potentially create more taxable capital gains.

 This phenomenon can be especially pronounced in the world of small-cap equities.
 Because smaller companies are often younger companies, the small-cap space tends to move quickly.
 Successful companies “graduate” to mid- or even large-cap status, and those that are unsuccessful often disappear altogether.
-This often results in a lot of holdings changes.
+This often results in a lot of changes to a portfolio’s holdings.

 In other words: If actively managed funds in general are best held in a tax-deferred account, this is even truer for actively managed small-cap funds.

 Case in point, check out Schwab Small Cap Equity Fund (SWSCX), managed by Wei Li, Iain Clayton, and Holly Emerson.
-Their 370-stock portfolio has a turnover of 106%, effectively meaning that each year, on average, the entire portfolio turns over (and then a little more on top).
+Their 340-stock portfolio has a turnover of 108%, effectively meaning that each year, on average, the entire portfolio turns over (and then a little more on top).
+Capital-gains distributions have historically been meaningful in size.

-Small-cap stocks have lagged their large-cap peers in recent years, as the market has been dominated by the “Magnificent Seven” mega-cap stocks.
-Still, SWSCX has managed to return an annualized 9.9% since inception, and that’s not too shabby.
-Also, while the strategy itself is pretty aggressive compared to other strategies, among small-cap blend funds, it actually presents pretty average-level risk.
+While small-cap stocks showed some energy in 2025’s second half, they have lagged their large-cap peers in recent years, as the market has been dominated by the “Magnificent Seven” mega-cap stocks.
+Still, SWSCX has managed to return an annualized 10.3% since inception, and that’s not too shabby.
+Also, while the strategy itself is pretty aggressive compared to other strategies, it actually presents pretty average-level risk among small-cap blend funds.

 Want to learn more about SWSCX?
 Check out the Schwab provider site.